APIS LOGO

 In 2026, Immigration, Refugees and Citizenship Canada (IRCC) uses “Category-Based Selection” to invite candidates who meet specific labor market needs.
 If you fall into these categories, you may receive an invitation with a much lower CRS score:

-Healthcare & Social Services 12 months of experience in eligible medical/social roles.
+Healthcare & Social Services12 months of experience in eligible medical/social role.

 The Points System (CRS)